 |Increase Indigenous peoples’ enrollment in social work programs||Long-term (2022)|

-Indigenous peoples will be involved at every step of implementation, working jointly with the province to develop solutions that meet the needs specific to their communities.
+We are now working with Indigenous peoples to put this plan into action and to develop solutions that meet the needs specific to their communities.

-An advisory body of Indigenous advisors, including Indigenous caregivers, will be immediately created to help guide implementation and ensure the public action plan improves the safety and well-being of children and families, including those in First Nation, Inuit and Métis communities.
+An advisory body of Indigenous advisors, including Indigenous caregivers, is being created to help guide implementation and ensure the public action plan improves the safety and well-being of children and families, including those in First Nation, Inuit and Métis communities.